 Just behind the Dalada Maligawa (Temple of the tooth) is the Udawattakele forest reserve.
 This green cover was used by the Kandyan kings in the past.
 The history of Udawattakele forest reserve goes back to 2nd Century BC (Period of King Gajaba).
 It was the official pleasure garden of the royal family during the heyday of the Kandyan kingdom.

-Udawattakele forest reserve is one of the best places to see the rich biodiversity on the island, Udawattekele is very popular as a place, where it is possible to witness many species of birds.
+Udawattakele forest reserve is one of the best places to see the rich biodiversity in Kandy, Udawattekele is very popular as a place, where it is possible to witness many species of birds.

 Udawattakele forest reserve is one of the best places for Bird watching on the island.
 Most of the resident birds in the region can be observed here.
 Brown-capped Babbler (Pellorneum fuscocapillus), Layard’s Parakeet (Psittacula calthropae), Yellow-fronted Barbet (Megalaima flavifrons) are some of the endemic bird species that can be observed here often.
 Oriental Dwarf Kingfisher (Ceyx erithaca) that is very rarely seen in Sri Lanka, as well as many other places where it recorded great numbers earlier, can also observe in Udawattakele forest reserve, Oriental Dwarf Kingfisher is also known as Three-Toed Kingfisher and Black-Backed Kingfisher in many parts of the world.
 There are around eighty bird species recorded in the forest including many endemic bird species.